Jatin-Shihora/Obsidian-lofi-plugin/README.md

 - Click the play button (▶) next to the timer display
 - Check timer durations are set to positive numbers in settings

+## Contributing

+Interested in contributing to this project?
+Check out our [Contributing Guide](CONTRIBUTING.md) to learn how to set up your development environment and submit changes.

 ## Support

 Found a bug or have a feature request?